s33po/bootc-centos/README.md

-## Bootc CentOS Workstation
+## Bootc CentOS Workstation with KDE Plasma

 An atomic workstation built on the CentOS Stream 10 `bootc` image.

-### Currently Building Image: `bootc-centos:latest`
+### Currently Building Image: `bootc-centos:kde`

-- Backported GNOME 48 from the CentOS Hyperscale SIG
-- Customized "Workstation" installation:
-    - Minimal set of fonts and language packs
-    - Printing support removed
-    - Some packages excluded in favor of Flatpak versions
+- Basic KDE installation
-- Small set of basic tools and utilities, including GCC for Homebrew
+- Small set of basic tools and utilities
 - Basic support for image thumbnailing and previews
-- Some pre-configured system-wide settings
 - Justfile and `jmain` alias for initial configuration and basic system maintenance
 - Modular build files for easy image customization